-JUUL, the top-selling e-cigarette brand in the United States, marketed itself as independent of “Big Tobacco.”
-On June 22, 2018, the company even posted, “JUUL Labs is not big tobacco” on its now-deleted Instagram account.
-But in December 2018, JUUL sold 35 percent of the company’s ownership to tobacco company Altria.
+Juul, the top-selling e-cigarette brand in the United States, marketed itself as independent of “Big Tobacco.”
+On June 22, 2018, the company even posted, “Juul Labs is not big tobacco” on its now-deleted Instagram account.
+But in December 2018, Juul sold 35% of the company’s ownership to tobacco company Altria.

 Large tobacco companies have moved quickly into the e-cig business.
-CNBC reported that big tobacco brands had already controlled more than 20 percent of the e-cigarette market in the United States before the deal between Altria and JUUL.
+CNBC reported that big tobacco brands had already controlled more than 20% of the e-cigarette market in the United States before the deal between Altria and Juul.

 Big Tobacco E-cig and Combustible Cigarette Brands

 - Camel, Newport, American Spirit, Lucky Strike

 E-cigarettes are big business, worth more than $10 billion in 2017.
 Sales of e-cigarettes have been increasing even as sales of conventional cigarettes have plummeted.